Did NJ Transit commuters get a break on Tuesday?

 Riders ran into problems with the ticket vending machines at stations due to a Verison network issue, according to a message on the agency's Twitter account sent at 7 a.m.
 MyBus users also had problems.

-Only three trains were canceled as of 6:30 a.m., according to a count on each line's Twitter account.
+Only five trains were canceled as of 8:25 a.m., according to a count on each line's Twitter account.
 The frustration had reached a boiling point for many commuters when 20 trains were canceled Monday morning and 10 didn't make their scheduled runs on Monday afternoon.

 Temperatures in the 90s and high humidity didn't help on Monday afternoon at Secaucus, where passengers tweeted about a lack of air conditioning at the station.
 Passenger Frank Scunge called it a "disaster" with trains also mislabeled.
 His train to Long Branch was labeled as going to Dover, adding another half hour to his wait.